Egypt turmoil hits travel firms as European shares flatline

 Global equity markets have struggled for momentum over the last month on the view that the U.S. economy might be strong enough for the Fed to start scaling back its stimulus programme in September.

-Several traders, however, expect the market will rebound after a possible retrenchment in the next month.
+Several traders, however, expect the market will rebound after a possible pullback in the next month.

 Michel Juvet, chief investment officer at Swiss bank Bordier, said that while he felt the U.S stock market was set for a pullback, he remained more confident over the prospects for European equities.